 The Reconciliation Studies Program engages this changing world by drawing upon multidisciplinary understandings of real-world concerns such as healthcare disparities, poverty, social injustice, and racism.
 Breaking down walls of division that separate us from God and one another and deepening relational connections that inspire peace, foster God’s love, nurture forgiveness, and promote justice undergird the core spirit of the Reconciliation Studies Program.
 We offer a major and minor in Reconciliation Studies.

 Reconciliation Studies students critically engage with the centrality of Jesus, as a dimension of the Trinity, when they examine the biblical and theological basis for reconciliation.
 Multidisciplinary studies and practices also inform their understanding of reconciliation.
 The significance of co-building relationships across communities and exploring how the Trinity fosters partnership underscores the major.
-Through course work, internships, and involvement in study-abroad offerings, students discover how to participate in collaborative initiatives that tackle inequity, redress injustice, transform systems, and honor the human dignity of peoples.
+Through course work, internships, and involvement in off-campus and study-abroad offerings, students discover how to participate in collaborative initiatives that tackle inequity, redress injustice, transform systems, and honor the human dignity of peoples.
 These preoccupations enable students to see the world from the viewpoint of community educators and contributors, the hurting, the despised, the oppressed, and people from various social backgrounds and cultures.
 By learning from community educators and contributors, students are presented with opportunities to reflect on how their own experiences and histories shape their outlook and interactions with diverse people.
-The Reconciliation Studies major also introduces students to contemplative practices that can enrich their relationships with others and God as they co-partner with communities to initiate social change and meaningful mutual connection for the common good.
+The major also introduces students to contemplative practices that can enrich their relationships with others and God as they co-partner with communities to initiate social change and meaningful mutual connection for the common good.

 Major in Reconciliation Studies